Mingqj/OKGR/README.md

-# OKGR: Occluded Keypoint Generation and Refinement for 3D Object Detection (PRCV 2023)
+# [PRCV 2023] OKGR: Occluded Keypoint Generation and Refinement for 3D Object Detection
 This is the official of [OKGR](https://github.com/Mingqj/OKGR/).
 (OKGR: Occluded Keypoint Generation and Refinement for 3D Object Detection).
 This code is mainly based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet), some codes are from [PMPNet](https://github.com/diviswen/PMP-Net).

 Supplemental material and code for 'OKGR: Occluded Keypoint Generation and Refinement for 3D Object Detection'.